Skip to content

 Balance: Real-time tracking of token holdings across all user accounts, supporting multiple token types simultaneously with instant updates from all transaction sources.

-Wallet: Digital token storage system where all earned rewards are securely held.
-Each entity in the PERS ecosystem (users, businesses, tenants) maintains their own isolated wallet with comprehensive security controls.
+Wallet: Digital token storage where earned rewards are held.
+Each entity (users, businesses, tenants) maintains an isolated wallet with security controls.

 Transaction: Comprehensive record-keeping system capturing all token movements and operations.
 Transaction types include:

-Claim: User participation in reward programs with comprehensive security and audit features.
+Claim: User participation in reward programs.
 Claim processing supports multiple access levels:

 Purchase: Secure payment processing system enabling users to top-up account balances through various payment methods, supporting premium features and additional token acquisition.